jef-fortunahamid/CaseStudy2_PizzaRunner/README.md

   - If the value has a 'mins' suffix, that suffix is removed, and the remaining value is converted to an INT data type.
   - If the value has a 'minute' or 'minutes' suffix, that suffix is removed, and the remaining value is converted to an INT data type.
   - Otherwise, it's directly converted to an INT data type.
+- The `REPLACE` function is used to handle different variations of minutes and it replacse them with an empty string, leaving only the numeric value.
+Then the `TRIM` function removes any potential spaces before or after the number.
+In this case it's after the number.
 - If the cancellation column is NULL, an empty string, or has a value of 'null' (as a string), it's converted to an actual NULL value.
 Otherwise, the original value is retained.

 ![image](https://github.com/jef-fortunahamid/CaseStudy2_PizzaRunner/assets/125134025/c781fda5-43a1-479e-a1e8-ae0929e04046)